JulieMontoya/Random_Beeb_Stuff/sudoku/README.md

 ## OUTWARD ELIMINATION

-**Outward elimination** is the process of eliminating a candidate from every cell in the vision map of a solved cell containing that digit.
+**Outward elimination** is the process of eliminating a digit as a candidate from every cell in the vision map of a solved cell which contains that digit.

 ## INWARD ELIMINATION

-**Inward elimination** is the process of eliminating as candidates from an unsolved cell, the values of all solved cells in its vision map.
+**Inward elimination** is the process of eliminating as candidates from an unsolved cell, the digits in all solved cells in its vision map.

+The process may terminate early if a cell becomes reduced to one remaining candidate.

 # OVERALL STRATEGY